 - The kennel is larger than 292 cm (115 inches) (l + w + h).
 On some types of aircraft, the kennel must not be larger than 247 cm (97 inches) (l + w + h).

-For your pet to travel unaccompanied via Air France-KLM Cargo, a cargo account is required and pricing is based off a dimensional or volume weight.
+For your pet to travel unaccompanied via Air France-KLM Cargo, a cargo account is required and pricing is based on a dimensional or volume weight.
 If your pet is going to be traveling unaccompanied, it is best to obtain a quote from a PetRelocation.com Specialist by filling out our online consultation form.

 Air France-KLM Pricing Structure for Pets